 The best way to support sea otters is to protect their ocean habitat.
 We ask Chalice congregants to commit to one of the following actions:

-• Attend our North County UU beach cleanup on Saturday, November 2, 2024 from 9-11 a.m. in Oceanside.
+• Attend our next North County UU beach cleanup on Saturday, March 1, 2025 from 9-11 a.m. in Oceanside.
 This cleanup is led by the Surfrider Foundation.
 Please meet us on the sand near Lifeguard Tower 8, which is close to the corner of Breakwater Way and The Strand N. We recommend arriving 10-15 minutes before the cleanup start time to find parking in the parking lots on The Strand or on-street.
 Wear your UU garb if you have it!

 Please register to attend at https://sandiego.surfrider.org/beach-cleanup-volunteers.
 They will have supplies, but it is helpful to bring trash bags (not plastic!) and a trash grabber of your own.
 Please also bring your own water bottle.
 There is a waiver for our congregants under the age of 18.